swedenconnect/technical-framework/09 - DSS Extension for Federated Signing Services.md

 ## 7. Changes between versions

 **Changes between version 1.3 and 1.4:**

+- In section 3.2, "Element SignResponseExtension", the requirement for the `Request` element was changed so that it is optional to include even if the signature was successful.

 - Section 3.1, "Element SignRequestExtension", was updated with the element `AuthnProfile`.